Learn How to Buy a Gas Station

 • Attractiveness

-• Large Convenience Store – Studies indicate that the larger the convenience store, the more volume generated; thus, the greater amount of profit.
+• Large Convenience Store – Studies indicate that the larger the convenience store, the greater the volume generated; thus, the greater the profit.

 • Crime – Gas stations are easy targets for crime.
 Unless you want to stay up at night worrying about the safety of your employees or own a business where you must be “shotgun ready”, choose a better neighborhood.